A great watch-sized computer that tells you every little detail.

 Features a dive log that stores up to 200 of your most recent dives.
 Has the ability to double as a smartwatch with multiple apps.
 Tells you an estimate of your heart rate.
 Has GPS, sensors, gas gauges, and many more.

 The GPS tracking does not work underwater.

 Offers a dive log of 36 hours or 50 dives.
-Watch features a straightforward control interface that minimizes the amount of buttons you have to press while diving.
-Automated features like the automatic dive mode keeps information displayed when needed the most.
+The watch features a straightforward control interface that minimizes the number of buttons you have to press while diving.
+Has multiple automated features.
+Display is easy to read.